phaubertin/jinue/doc/syscalls/puts.md

 * The ASCII character `W` for level "warning".
 * The ASCII character `E` for level "error".

 The pointer to the string is set in `arg2`.
 The length of the string, which must be at most 120 characters, is set in `arg3`.

+The string does not need to be null terminated or end with a newline character.

 ```
     +----------------------------------------------------------------+